ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

    Click to define a new time series configuration for one of your collections.
 3. **Select Collection**
    Select the collection that this time series configuration is for.
-4. **Enable Retention**
+4. **Enable Retention - Raw Data**
-   Toggle to create a retention policy.
+   Toggle to set a retention policy for raw time series entries.
    !["Set Retention Policy"](images/time-series-settings-06_retention.png "Set Retention Policy")
     * **(a) Enable Retention**
-      Enable to create a retention policy for the **raw data** of time series of the selected collection.
+      Enable to set a retention time period for **raw data** of all time series in the selected collection.
     * **(b) Retention Time**
-      Enter retention time.
+      Set the retention time.
-      In the example above, time series entries older than 1 hour will be removed.
+      In the example above, raw time series entries older than 1 hour will be removed.
 5. **Add Rollup Policy**
    Click to add a rollup policy.
    {NOTE: }